plabayo/rama/rama-js/engine/starling/README.md

 ComponentizeJS snapshots the initialized engine with Wizer.
 Consecutive builds are not byte-identical, so verify a rebuilt artifact through its WIT interface, metadata, size, and the Rust integration tests rather than its checksum.
+The checked-in `.sha256` file serves a narrower purpose: `npm run verify` detects accidental or unexplained changes to the exact Wasm bytes reviewed in source control.
+It does not claim that those bytes are reproducible from the sources. `npm run build` updates the artifact and its checksum together.

 The resulting component exports persistent evaluation and registration operations.
 A single generic host import carries encoded values between JavaScript and Rust;